tukavic/Computer-Project/README.md

 The [SLG46826](https://www.dialog-semiconductor.com/products/slg46826) GreenPAK device was used as the primary IC for building the computer.
 It is a programmable device with both LUTs and DFFs such that you can build up functional blocks such as the Program counter, or a portion (three bits) of the ALU.
 The only other IC used was the parallel memory SRAM HY6116.
 Program and data memory are shared on the same memory chip, and thus, the architecture is [Von Neumann Architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture).

 ## ISA
-The instruction set was designed specificially for this project, and has been optimized to the various tradeoffs required with the limited resources of the ICs.
+The instruction set was designed specifically for this project, and has been optimized to the various tradeoffs required with the limited resources of the ICs.
 Currently there are 8 Instructions + a NOP command.
 Below is the truth table that illustrates the CTRL logic as it manages control flow.
-All memory access instructions (LDa P, LDb P, STa P, ADD&STaP) are two cycle instructions; therefore the hardware has accomidations for such commands.
+All memory access instructions (LDa P, LDb P, STa P, ADD&STaP) are two cycle instructions; therefore the hardware has accommodations for such commands.

 ![ISA Truth Table](/images/ISA_Truth_Table.jpg)